zigad/Oryx-Student-Information-System/README.md

 - list all available classes
 - basic search of classes (i.e. by class name)
-- student can enroll to a one or many classes
+- student can enroll to a one or many classes (not enough time, other more important stuff)
-- student can cancel enrollment to a class
+- student can cancel enrollment to a class (not enough time, other more important stuff)

-- authentication:
+- authentication (not enough time, added simple basic authentication):
     - each student has a unique hash that is used for authentication
     - each operation checks hash for user authenticity